Built-in Plugin

 false

-Corresponding to the state
+Corresponds to the state

-attribute, when set to close
+attribute.
+When set to close

-, the Issue
+, it can close the Issue

 label